-When to See a Doctor
+When to see a doctor

-Juvenile rheumatoid arthritis can cause inflammation of the lymph system.
-Because the spleen is part of the lymph system, juvenile rheumatoid arthritis can cause splenomegaly.
+Another possible cause of splenomegaly is juvenile rheumatoid arthritis.
+This condition can cause inflammation of the lymph system.
+Because the spleen is part of the lymph system, this inflammation can cause the spleen to become enlarged.

 Other potential causes of an enlarged spleen include:

-- Hodgkin’s lymphoma
+- Hodgkin’s disease

 To treat your enlarged spleen, your doctor will have to treat the underlying cause.
-If the cause of your enlarged spleen is an infection, your doctor may or may not prescribe you antibiotics.
-If the infection that causes your enlarged spleen is caused by a bacterium, antibiotics may help.
-If a virus caused your infection, as is the case with mononucleosis, antibiotics would be of little help.
+If the cause of your enlarged spleen is an infection, your doctor may or may not prescribe you antibiotics depending on the organism causing the infection.

 With treatment of the underlying cause of your enlarged spleen, you can go on to live a normal, healthy life.

 This feature is for informational purposes only and should not be used to diagnose.
 Please consult a healthcare professional if you have health concerns.